⚖️ Legal update — as of June 29, 2026

 - DR Congo (also IV pause)

-- South Sudan (also travel ban)
+- South Sudan (also entry ban)

 - Uganda (also IV pause)